whitegreen/PackingDone/README.md

 The python programs do not inculde visulization.

 ##Java progject: gurobi_m3
+1. link project to gurobi.jar after installing Gurobi
-add external lib: core.jar, PeasyCam.jar, both are included in the repo.
+2. add external lib: core.jar, PeasyCam.jar, both are included in the repo.
 The Java programs display the visual results.